Blog>Expert Advice>14 eco-friendly home improvements: Top green tips

 We check the reviews on Checkatrade are from real people, and that trades meet our high standards.

 This isn’t an obvious eco-friendly home improvement, but it’s an important one.
-By hiring local tradespeople who live and work in your area, you’ll reduce their impact on the environment while supporting a local business.
+By hiring tradespeople who cover your local area, you’ll reduce their impact on the environment while supporting a local business.
 Benefits include:

 A reduced carbon footprint

-By choosing local tradespeople, you’ll reduce the distance the materials for your project need to travel and the emissions generated during their transport.
+By choosing tradespeople who cover your local area, you'll reduce the distance the materials for your project need to travel and the emissions generated during their transport.
 This will help minimise the carbon footprint of your renovation project.

 Supporting your local economy

-Investing in local tradespeople supports small businesses and stimulates economic growth in your community.
+At the same time, you're helping to support small businesses and stimulate economic growth in your community.
 Not only does this create job opportunities, but it also fosters a sense of community pride and solidarity.

 Local knowledge